-We also add the following requirements:
+We add the following modifications:

-- For a checkpoint to be finalized, it must be justified. - For a checkpoint to be justified, the hashsource used to justify it must itself be justified.

-• Prepare and commit messages are only accepted as part of blocks; that is, for a client to see $\frac{2}{3}$ commits of some hash, they must receive a block such that in the chain terminating at that block $\frac{2}{3}$ commits for that hash have been included and processed.
+- For a checkpoint to be finalized, it must be justified. - For a checkpoint to be justified, the $hash{source}$ used to justify it must itself be justified. - Prepare and commit messages are only accepted as part of blocks; that is, for a client to see $\frac{2}{3}$ commits of some hash, they must receive a block such that in the chain terminating at that block $\frac{2}{3}$ commits for that hash have been processed.

-This gives substantial gains in implementation simplicity, because it means that we can now have a fork choice rule where the "score" of a block only depends on the block and its children, putting it into a similar category as more traditional PoW-based fork choice rules such as the longest chain rule and GHOST.
-However, this fork choice rule is also finality-bearing: there exists a "finality" mechanism that has the property that (i) the fork choice rule always prefers finalized blocks over non-finalized competing blocks, and (ii) it is impossible for two incompatible checkpoints to be finalized unless at least $\frac{1}{3}$ of the validators violated a slashing condition (see below).
+This gives substantial gains in implementation simplicity, because this means that we can now have a fork choice rule where the "score" of a block only depends on the block and its children, putting it into a similar category as more traditional PoW-based fork choice rules such as the longest chain rule and GHOST.
+However, this fork choice rule is also finality-bearing: it is impossible for two incompatible checkpoints to be finalized unless at least $\frac{1}{3}$ of the validators violated a slashing condition (see below).